emipa606/Centaurs/README.md

 ![Image](https://i.imgur.com/NOW7jU1.png)

-It&apos;s highly unlikely that this mod will be receiving any additional work.
+It&amp;apos;s highly unlikely that this mod will be receiving any additional work.
 Due to the nature of Rimworld mods all files are open for editing, and anyone interested is welcome to use anything here for their own mods.